Nikitushka/ProjectIcaros/Reports/maptest/README.md

 ![map004.png](./map004.png)

 The marker is quite faint, but in the future this would be updated.
 You can try the map out for youself!
-Just click [here.](./index2.html)
+Just download the index2.html [here.](./index2.html)